Grahp/Website/pages/How to Take Notes.md

 Even if organization did scale, you cannot re-organize years worth of thoughts and ideas, you can only keep going or throw them out.

 Throwing out ideas is terrible.
-Never put yourself in a position that begets idea wasting.
+Never put yourself in a position that leads to idea wasting.

 I wish you luck in your journey of avoiding organization.